idslme/IDSL.UFAx/README.md

 	sudo apt-get install libgmp-dev

 ## Ultra exhaustive enumeration
-IDSL.UFAx employ a hursitic approach to enumerate vast chemical spaces (<10<sup>27</sup> molecular formulas).
+IDSL.UFAx applies a hursitic approach to enumerate vast chemical spaces (<10<sup>27</sup> molecular formulas).
 Although, UFAx approach is computationally expensive, it is very suitable for elemental composition of unknown peaks when the chemical space is unidentifiable.

 ## Workflow
 To annotate your mass spectrometry data (**mzXML**, **mzML**, **netCDF**), mass spectrometry data should be processed using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow to acquire chromatographic information of the peaks (***m/z-RT***).
 When the chromatographic information of individual peaklists were generated using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow, download the [UFAx parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFAx/main/UFAx_parameters.xlsx) and fill out the parameters accordingly and then use this spreadsheet as the input for the IDSL.UFAx workflow: